Lab 2 - Project Workflow: Git, CMake & Team Project

 Before continuing, get familiar with CMake.

-Now let's create a similar project, but using CMake.
+Now let's create a similar project from last lab, but using CMake.

 /MyProject